 - Pretty heavy on the caffeine

-9 - Legion Pulse Pre-Workout Drink
+9 - Legion Pulse Pre-Workout Drink (Best High-Caffeine)

 Legion Pulse leans heavier on caffeine than most of the best pre-workout supplements for women on the market.
+I took the plunge, and the energy kick was intense.
+I was lifting heavier and running faster, all while staying in the zone.

 If caffeine is not an issue for you, that's great, because it's going to provide you with an unparalleled jolt prior to hitting the gym.

-Thankfully, it also contains plenty of BCAAs (branched chain amino acids) to improve recovery times and enable the building of larger, stronger muscles.
+Thankfully, it also contains plenty of BCAAs (branched-chain amino acids) to improve recovery times and enable the building of larger, stronger muscles.

 - One of the most potent doses of caffeine you’ll find